 What is a flame sensor, anyway?

-A flame sensor is an important safety component on your gas heating equipment.
-During the ignition pattern, your gas furnace undergoes a process where either a spark or a hot surface igniter will actually ignite the gas.
+A flame sensor is an important safety element on your gas heating equipment.
+During the ignition pattern, your gas furnace goes through a process where either a spark or a hot surface igniter actually ignites the gas.
 As the gas is ignited, the flame sensor generates a current of electricity.
 The electricity is calculated in micro amps.
-If the furnace’s control board does not read the correct level of micro amps, the furnace will stop giving the system fuel to prevent an explosion.
+If the furnace’s control board fails to read the right level of micro amps, the furnace will no longer give the system fuel to prevent an explosion.

-Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can impede the flame sensor’s ability to operate properly, which can cause the furnace to malfunction.
+Over time, if the flame sensor is not adequately cleaned, oxidation or carbon buildup can impede the flame sensor’s ability to operate properly, which can result in a malfunction of the furnace.

 The way to establish if a dirty flame sensor is the reason for a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can provide you.
-If a dirty flame sensor is the offender, the technician will clean the sensor with steel wool.
-If dirt was the single factor, we will see a significantly higher amp reading.
-If the reading does not change, the technician will carry on with the heating equipment repair diagnostic process.
+If a dirty flame sensor is the offender, the furnace expert will clean the sensor with steel wool.
+If dirt was the single factor, we will see a much higher amp reading.
+If the reading doesn’t change, the technician will carry on with the heating equipment repair diagnostic process.

-If you aren’t certain your heating equipment is going to make it through these last few weeks of winter, give San Antonio Air Service Experts a call and we’ll come out and provide you with a full furnace maintenance or a no-charge in-home estimate on a new heating system.
+If you aren’t certain your heating equipment is going to make it through these last few weeks of winter, give San Antonio Air Service Experts a call and we’ll come out and give you a full furnace maintenance or a no-charge in-home estimate on a new heating system.